Cyb3rn0id/Microchip_Curiosity_Nano_Examples/README.md

 ![Curiosity Nano Debugger Pinout](assets/images/curiosity_nano_standard_debugger_pinout.png)

-**WARNING**: if you use the old PIC16F18446 revision (Called _MPLAB Xpress PIC16F18446_) there is no `VOFF` pin (notice that the debug header has fewer pins) and you must cut some traces below the board for powering from external, please refer to old documents in the [assets](./assets) folder
+**WARNING**: if you use the old PIC16F18446 revision (Called _MPLAB Xpress PIC16F18446 Evaluation Board_) there is no `VOFF` pin (notice that this debug header has fewer pins!) and you must cut some traces below the board for powering from external, please refer to old documents in the [assets](./assets) folder and to the [pinouts](./assets/pinouts.md) document.

 ### Usage of certain pins
 Following infos are for the PIC16F15376 Curiosity Nano.